vanillabp/spring-boot-support/README.md

 Therefore, on migrating workflows from one engine to another, the BPMN files have to be copied and changed according to new engine used.
 Having this in mind one should also define a resources location specific to the current engine used, even if there are no plans to migrate to any other engine yet (see sample above).

+## Logging

+All VanillaBP adapter implementations use `Slf4J` as a logging-framework wrapper.
+According to the current action (running a method annotated by `@WorkflowTask` or a method of `ProcessService` called) MDCs are setting using the keys defined in class `io.vanillabp.springboot.adapter.LoggingContext`:

+* The current workflow module's ID.
+* The current VanillaBP adapter's ID.
+* The current aggregate's ID - may be null if not yet filled by the database for auto-increments.
+* The current workflow's BPMN process ID ("id" attribute of BPMN "process" tag) regardless whether the current action belongs to a call-activity's BPMN task.
+Secondary BPMN process IDs are not available for logging (see [Call-activities](https://github.com/vanillabp/spi-for-java#call-activities))</a>.
+* The current workflow's ID, specific to underlying BPM system (aka process instance ID) - if already known by the adapter.
+* The current workflow task's ID.
+* The current workflow task's BPMN node ("id" attribute of the BPMN XML tag in combination with the BPMN process ID the task belongs to - e.g. "MyProcess#MyTask").
+* The current workflow task's BPMN node ID (aka flow node instance ID).

+However, if those values
+are needed without using `Slf4J` then you can use the `LoggingContext`'s static class methods to retrieve them.

+*Hint:* Adapters may add additional logging context.
+Checkout their README.md for details.

 ## Spring boot profiles